 Mint is a mobile app that lets you see your financial snapshot at a glance.
 You can create budgets, see what you’re spending and adjust to a style of saving and spending that works for you.
 It really helps make personal finance more personal.
 You can see spending habits over time, and it notifies you if you go over budget.

 I plan on using Mint to measure how my family’s spending habits change over time with the new budgeting system.
-With Mint, I can get a visual of whether our budgets are set at the right amount as we move forward with our new budget for 2017.
+With Mint, I can get a visual of whether our budgets are set at the right amount as we move forward with our new budget for the year.
 Mint even syncs to most bank accounts, including Pelican’s, so it’s even easier to track spending without logging each separate receipt.

 Acorns is a neat little mobile app that wants to help you save money by allowing you to “micro-invest.”
 Micro-investing is essentially saving a tiny amount of money on a regular basis.
 This is a very helpful and easy way to get started with investing.